 Favorite things tend to go traveling with me no matter how much they weigh, and I’ve been packing a copy of Moby Dick by Herman Melville and a comfortably sized journal notebook on nearly every trip since the early 70’s.
-I did step down from hardcover to softcover, but there hasn’t been another chance for an upgrade until just recently.
-Now that the Kindle Wireless Reading Device is here, I could replace those two items — not just the novel but the notebook and pen also — with one device that weighs about the same and takes up less space.
+I did step down from hardcover to softcover, but there hasn’t been another chance for an upgrade until just recently..

-Ebook readers haven’t attracted me before this, but it’s because I do two things which are book-related: I read, and I write.
-Those are entertainments I dislike leaving behind, even though on the trail I find little time to spend on them.
-To me they’re necessities I’d hate to lose, and I suppose it’s the same way other people feel about their cell phones and email.
-Recently I downloaded the free Kindle for PC software and tried the system out, and I’ve been very impressed with the streamlined command system and the many conveniences.
-Not only that, I downloaded a few free ebooks to read, and learned that most of the free libraries online like Project Gutenburg now provide downloads formatted for Kindle.
-Hey!
-Why did no one tell me this sooner?
-I suppose Amazon tried to but it takes awhile to get me listening.
+I downloaded the free Kindle for PC software and tried the system out, and I’ve been very impressed with the streamlined command system and the many conveniences.
+I downloaded a few free ebooks to read, and learned that most of the free libraries online like Project Gutenburg now provide downloads formatted for Kindle.
+I also got a free Kindle app for my Chromebook, which makes a Kindle kind of pointless now.

 Will the Kindle Survive the Woods?